 - Quality Improvement: An Introduction to the IAC QI Tool

 A tutorial webcast of the new IAC QI Self-Assessment Tool.
 Presented by Craig Fleishman, MD, FACC, FASE, IAC Echocardiography Board member and Jeremy Kempner, IAC Project Coordinator and Information Security Analyst.
 Watch»

 - NEW!
-The Beat Goes On: Advanced Diagnostic Cardiac Imaging for CT and MRI
+The Beat Goes On: Advanced Diagnostic Cardiac Imaging for CT and CT

 Presented by Lawrence Boxt, MD, FACC, FSCCT and Subha Raman, MD.
 Watch»